Health Indicator Report of Deaths due to diabetes as underlying cause

 Diabetes is a leading cause of disability and death.
-It is currently the seventh leading cause of death in the U.S.
+It is currently the eighth leading cause of death in the U.S.

-NotesAll races may be of Hispanic/Latino or non-Hispanic/Latino ethnicity.[[br]] Data shown are for 2015-2018 (combined years) and age-adjusted (3 age groups) to the 2000 U.S. standard population using ten age categories.
+NotesAll races may be of Hispanic/Latino or non-Hispanic/Latino ethnicity.[[br]] Data shown are for 2020-2021 (combined years) and age-adjusted to the 2000 U.S. standard population using 3 age groups.

-DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14.
+DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14 (diabetes mellitus).

 NumeratorNumber of deaths with diabetes as the underlying cause of death.